Article Image

 cenovus daily chart with rsi indicator

-The red circles show the moments when the RSI generates sell signals and the green ones show the possible buy signals.
+The red circles show sell signals and the green ones show the possible buy signals.
 Anyone who bought shares in a green circle and sold them in a red circle has made a very nice series of profit!

 This chart shows that the RSI mainly provides good signals in markets that are moving sideways.

-3 Different Ways To Use These Levels In A RSI trading strategy.
+3 Different Ways To Use These Levels In a trading strategy.

-In the previous section, we pointed out that the reliability of the RSI indicator is highly dependent on the market phase of a stock or market.
+In the previous section, we pointed out that the reliability of this indicator is highly dependent on the market phase of a stock or market.

 We distinguish between the following phases: